yezkez10/tp/docs/UserGuide.md

 ### Deleting a doctor : `delete_doctor`

-**WARNING:**
+> [!WARNING] <br>
-* Make sure that the doctor you are about to delete does not have any appointments
+> <li> Make sure that the doctor you are about to delete does not have any appointments. </li>
-* This is because if you delete a doctor that has appointments those appointments will be deleted from clinic assistant as well and all data will be lost
+> <li> This is because if you delete a doctor that has appointments those appointments will be deleted from clinic assistant as well and all data will be lost. </li>

 Deletes the specified doctor from the Clinic Records.